 Excursion Program Overview

-During this field trip students will explore the importance of water to the environment and people, investigate how forests like Toolangi State Forest contribute to collecting, storing and filtering water, and explore natural and human influences on water movement and quality.
+During this excursion, explore the importance of water to the environment and people.
+Discuss how forests like Toolangi’s contribute to creating, collecting, storing and filtering water, and explore natural and human influences on water movement and quality.
 Perform field work data collection activities that compare water quality at the start of a river system to that of your school’s local area.

 |Program Location||Toolangi State Forest|